hellojags/SkyProfile/README.md

-UI to update SKynet(MySky) User Profile.
-It uses user profile-library and dac
+UI to update Skynet User Profile.
+It uses user profile-library and dac.